-Of the 31 men who have served as Governor of South Dakota, 20 have held at least one college degree.
+Of the 31 men and one woman who have served as Governor of South Dakota, 21 have held at least one college degree.
 The complete list is below, but here are a few observations:

 - The University of South Dakota by far leads the list, with 10 graduates having served as governor.

-- Only two other South Dakota universities have even one governor as a graduate: South Dakota State University and the now-closed Huron College have one each.
+- Only two other South Dakota universities have even one governor as a graduate: South Dakota State University (which has two) and the now-closed Huron College have one each.

-- Besides USD, the only other university that can claim more than one governor as a graduate is the University of Wisconsin-Madison.
+- Besides USD and SDSU, the only other university that can claim more than one governor as a graduate is the University of Wisconsin-Madison.

 - Seven South Dakota governors hold degrees from current members of the Big Ten conference, reflecting that many of the state’s early leaders came from Midwestern states such as Iowa and Wisconsin.